GoogleCloudPlatform/cloud-ops-sandbox/docs/tutorial.md

 ## Run the load generator

+Cloud Ops Sandbox comes with [Locust load generator](https://locust.io/), to simulate users traffic.

-In another browser tab, navigate to the load-generator URL, from which you can simulate users interacting with the application to generate traffic.
-For this application, values like 100 total users with a spawn rate of 2 users per second are reasonable.
-Fill in the **Host** field with the "Hipster shop web address" from the installation stage if it isn't prepopulated.
-Click the **Start swarming** button to begin generating traffic to the site.
+- In another browser tab, navigate to the load-generator URL(from the installation stage if it isn't populated).
+- Enter the number of **users** and **spawn rate**.
+For this application, we recommend to test 100 total users with a spawn rate of 2 users per second.
+- Fill in the **Host** field with the "Hipster shop web address" from the installation stage if it isn't populated.
+- Click the **Start swarming** button to begin generating traffic to the site.

+This will produce traffic on the store from a loadgenerator pod:

 ![Locust example](https://github.com/GoogleCloudPlatform/cloud-ops-sandbox/raw/master/docs/images/user-guide/3-locust.png "Example of Locust configuration")